Author: Chris Scott

 Bringing our twins born at 32 + 4 home from the hospital

-Our hospital wouldn’t let babies leave the SCN until they reached 2.8kg, and this is what took the time with Twin B, although she proved to be the stronger of the two, it just took ages for her to gain the weight, but we eventually made it.
+Our hospital wouldn’t let babies leave the SCN until they reached 2.8kg.
+This is what took the time with Twin B, although she proved to be the stronger of the two.
+It just took ages for her to gain the weight, but we eventually made it.
 We had made our way up through alternate suck and tube feeds, to all suck feeds, most still on bottles, but we made it.
 And we could take Twin A & Twin B home, where the real fun began – reflux, illnesses, breathing difficulties and more.
 But we have unconstrained access to the kids, and the love keeps growing each day.